tomat8jpg/plot-tolp-HW3/README.md

 # plot-tolp-HW3
-clone code or download notebook.
+Clone code or download notebook.
 Then you need to run all cells.
 You will receivw the plot enjoy